Polyoxymethylene

 Polyoxymethylene (POM), also known as acetal, polyacetal, and polyformaldehyde, is an engineering thermoplastic used in precision parts requiring high stiffness, low friction, and excellent dimensional stability.
 Short-chained POM (chain length between 8 and 100 repeating units) is also better known as paraformaldehyde (PFA).
 As with many other synthetic polymers, polyoxymethylenes are produced by different chemical firms with slightly different formulas and sold as Delrin, Kocetal, Ultraform, Celcon, Ramtal, Duracon, Kepital, Polypenco, Tenac and Hostaform.

-POM is characterized by its high strength, hardness and rigidity to −40 °C. POM is intrinsically opaque white because of its high crystalline composition but can be produced in a variety of colors.
+POM is characterized by its high strength, hardness and rigidity to -40 C. POM is intrinsically opaque white because of its high crystalline composition but can be produced in a variety of colors.
 POM has a density of 1.410–1.420 g/cm^{3}.

+POM's electrical resistivity is 14×10^{15} Ω⋅cm making it a dielectric with a 19.5MV/m breakdown voltage.

 Typical applications for injection-molded POM include high-performance engineering components such as small gear wheels, eyeglass frames, ball bearings, ski bindings, fasteners, gun parts, knife handles, and lock systems.
 The material is widely used in the automotive and consumer electronics industry.
-POM's electrical resistivity is 14×10^{15} Ω⋅cm making it a dielectric with a 19.5MV/m breakdown voltage.

 Development

 Polyoxymethylene was discovered by Hermann Staudinger, a German chemist who received the 1953 Nobel Prize in Chemistry.
 He had studied the polymerization and structure of POM in the 1920s while researching macromolecules, which he characterized as polymers.
 Due to problems with thermostability, POM was not commercialized at that time.

 Circa 1952, research chemists at DuPont synthesized a version of POM, and in 1956 the company filed for patent protection of the homopolymer, forgetting to mention in the patent the term copolymer, opening thus the road to competitors.
 DuPont credits R. N. MacDonald as the inventor of high-molecular-weight POM.
 Patents by MacDonald and coworkers describe the preparation of high-molecular-weight hemiacetal-terminated (~O−CH_{2}OH) POM, but these lack sufficient thermal stability to be commercially viable.
 The inventor of a heat-stable (and therefore useful) POM homopolymer was Stephen Dal Nogare, who discovered that reacting the hemiacetal ends with acetic anhydride converts the readily depolymerizable hemiacetal into a thermally stable, melt-processable plastic.

 In 1960, DuPont completed construction of a plant to produce its own version of acetal resin, named Delrin, at Parkersburg, United States.
 Also in 1960, Celanese completed its own research.
 Shortly thereafter, in a limited partnership with the Frankfurt firm Hoechst AG, a factory was built in Kelsterbach, Hessen; from there, Celcon was produced starting in 1962, with Hostaform joining it a year later.
-Both remain in production under the auspices of Celanese and are sold as parts of a product group now called 'Hostaform/Celcon POM.
+Both remain in production under the auspices of Celanese and are sold as parts of a product group now called Hostaform/Celcon POM.